sagemath/trac_to_gh/Issue 8998.md

 # Issue 8998: galois_action on cusps has a bug

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8998

 Original creator: was